ultraleap/TouchFree/README.md

 # TouchFree
-TouchFree includes an Application, a Windows Service and a series of Tooling in order to convert Ultraleap tracking data into a data structure suitable for input systems for touchscreen user interfaces.
+TouchFree includes an Application, a Windows Service and a series of Tooling package in order to convert Ultraleap tracking data into a data structure suitable for input systems for touchscreen user interfaces.

 ## WARNINGS
 - This repository has been made available for you to work with, edit and make your own versions.